judka-uriel/uriel-book/uriel_en.md

 Savages who neither approach the light themselves nor allow others to do so cannot be called a civilization.
-Civilizations are states or groups of states united by common values and enriching humanity through advances in science and technology as well as spiritual achievements.
+Civilizations are states or groups of states united by common values and enriching humanity through spiritual achievements as well as advances in science and technology which improve people's lives.

 Here are some examples of achievements of ancient civilizations:

 - Ancient Judea — monotheism, moral-ethical norms.
 - Ancient Egypt — architecture, agronomy, irrigation.